cerse/2023-04-26-virtual/README.md

 ## Schedule

-This is a provisional timetable. **Fix times and items for your event.**
+This is a provisional timetable.

 |Time  | Activity      |
 |------| ------|